-Backup mode is based on the Cortex-M3 deepsleep mode with the voltage regulator disabled.
+Backup mode is based on the Cortex-M3 deep sleep mode with the voltage regulator disabled.

-The SAM3S can be awakened from this mode through WUP0-15 pins, the supply monitor (SM), the RTT or RTC wake-up event.
+The SAM3S8/SD8 can be awakened from this mode through WUP0-15 pins, the supply monitor (SM), the RTT or RTC wake-up event.

-Backup mode is entered by using WFE instructions with the SLEEPDEEP bit in the System Control Register of the Cortex-M3 set to 1.
-(See the Power management description in The ARM Cortex M3 Processor section of the product datasheet).
+Backup mode is entered by using WFE instructions with the SLEEPDEEP bit in the Cortex-M3 System Control Register set to 1.
+(See the Power management description in The ARM Cortex-M3 Processor section of the product datasheet).